daisyLsbu/MonitoringApplication/README.md

 To check if everything is working fine, you can use collectDisplayTable.py file and follow instruction update the influx DB credential in influcDBsuite.py execute run.sh
+This will display the collected data on your terminal.
+If Grafana is running then it should reflect there as well.
+Note: The code assumes that the user has access to a local instance of InfluxDB and Grafana.
+Please make sure to install and configure them properly before using this software.</s>

+use test_data.json file for sample data